 Correlations are reported with the degrees of freedom (which is N – 2) in parentheses and the significance level:

 The two variables were strongly correlated, r(55) = .49, p < .01.

-Regression results are often best presented in a table.
-APA doesn't say much about how to report regression results in the text, but if you would like to report the regression in the text of your Results section, you should at least present the unstandardized or standardized slope (beta), whichever is more interpretable given the data, along with the t-test and the corresponding significance level.
-(Degrees of freedom for the t-test is N-k-1 where k equals the number of predictor variables.)
+Regression results are often best presented in a table, but if you would like to report the regression in the text of your Results section, you should at least present the unstandardized or standardized slope (beta), whichever is more interpretable given the data, along with the t-test and the corresponding significance level.
+(Degrees of freedom for the t-test is N – k – 1 where k equals the number of predictor variables.)
 It is also customary to report the percentage of variance explained along with the corresponding F test.

 Social support significantly predicted depression scores, b = –.34, t(225) = 6.53, p < .001.
 Social support also explained a significant proportion of variance in depression scores, R2 = .12, F(1, 225) = 42.64, p < .001.

 Tables are useful if you find that a paragraph has almost as many numbers as words.
 If you do use a table, do not also report the same information in the text.
 It's either one or the other.